CjDave/MatrixCalculator207/README.md

 * **/img** - This is where the image files for this readme are!
 Yay!
 * **/LICENSE** - The license file.
 ## Preamble
+####Introduction
 <p>In the project proposal, I identified my project as a modification to a normal calculator made with Arduino.
-In the proposal, I offered modifications that would make the calculator perform computations like matrixes and differential calculus.
+I got the inspiration from https://www.allaboutcircuits.com/projects/simple-arduino-based-calculator/ who made a calcultator using arduino.
+However, due to the modifications there is little resemblance to his idea, hardware or code. <br>In the proposal, I offered modifications that would make the calculator perform computations like matrixes and differential calculus.
 The original project was going to made using an LCD screen for the output and a keypad for the input.
 However, after discovering that touchscreens can also be used with Arduino the project took a turn.
 The project was going to be a hybrid of a touchscreen and a keypad (like a blackberry) where the touchscreen could be used to display the output and also have a few buttons for special commands.
 I purcahesed the wrong keypad.
 The keypad I'd gotten needed soldering to be connected to the Arduino but since I lack the skills and materials to achieve that the keypad was rendered mute.
 The modification that resulted from this was having to design a keypad on the touch screen.
 This shift of workload from only getting data from the keypad to designing one on a touchscreen and also getting data from it meant that more time had to be spent coding the interface rather than the logic of the calculations.
-This cutback meant that the original idea of being able to perform matrix and differential calculations was reduced to only matrix calculations </P>
+This cutback meant that the original idea of being able to perform matrix and differential calculations was reduced to only matrix calculations.  </P>

 ## Hardware
 ### Materials and Links